alteroo/docroo-google-cloud-sdk-sphinx/README.md

 # docroo-google-cloud-sdk-sphinx
-docker image with sphinx, sphinx_rtd_theme and google-cloud-sdk Used in a Gitlab Pipeline for Deploying private Sphinx based documentation to Google App Engine Based on the Docroo project
+Docker image with sphinx, sphinx_rtd_theme and google-cloud-sdk Used in a Gitlab Pipeline for Deploying private Sphinx based documentation to Google App Engine Based on the Docroo project